 Two days later, we wandered the noisy, smelly halls where they keep the fortunate and unfortunate strays and castoffs at the animal shelter, looking for the one gentle hearted animal who would stop us in our tracks.
 We weren’t sure what he’d look like.
 Rob thought he’d be dark, with brown fur that would blend in with the floor.
 He also thought he’d come in a portable, lapdog size.

-We zoomed in on a nine month old cream colored yellow lab who was bigger than our four-year-old grandson and only half grown.
+We zoomed in on a six-month-old cream colored yellow lab who was bigger than our four-year-old grandson and only half grown.

 “You would fall in love with another big, white dog,” Rob teased.